Explore the Latest Business Insights

 Salesforce is a robust CRM management application and offers a wide range of functionalities, but it also contains some limitations.
 Users may find challenges related to limited document storage, higher upgrade charges, etc. So, it is clear that companies who want to enhance productivity, have to adopt a system like SharePoint.

 But the question is, is this integration required or not?
-To help you out, read the limitations to find the answer.
+To help you out we’ve listed down the Salesforce limitations solved with SharePoint Integration.

-Salesforce provides options to upload documents including attachments of up to 25 MB and file uploads of up to 2 GB.
-However, the increased document size than this limit also increases the storage costs.
+Salesforce provides options to upload documents, including attachments of up to 25 MB and file uploads of up to 2 GB.
+However, the increased document size compared to this limit also increases storage costs.
 In addition, it slows down the performance of the system in the long run due to its multitenant architecture.

 Salesforce offers only some basic document management features.
-Also, users can only search and filter documents by name, it does not provide a filter by date.
-With a lack of advanced document features capabilities, businesses often struggle within Salesforce.
+Also, users can only search and filter documents by name; it does not provide a filter by date.
+With a lack of advanced document features, businesses often struggle within Salesforce.

-This is why integration is essential if a business is expanding and wants to save operational costs.
-Also, getting Salesforce integration solutions experts assistance while your business is expanding can help get a seamless integration journey.
+In short, integration is essential if a business is expanding and wants to save operational costs.
+Also, getting assistance from Salesforce integration solutions experts ensures a seamless integration journey.

 To complete SharePoint Salesforce integration, businesses have to meet some requirements.
 It will ensure a seamless integration process.
 Here are the prerequisites that enterprises have to follow: